wolfhound115/habit-app/README.md

 # Built With
 - [Django](https://docs.djangoproject.com/en/3.1/) - The python web framework used
 - [SQLite](https://www.sqlite.org/index.html) - The database used
+- [Django-Recurrence](https://github.com/django-recurrence/django-recurrence) - Package used for creating patterns of recurring events

+# Contributing
-- [Django-Recurrence](https://github.com/django-recurrence/django-recurrence) - Package used for creating patterns of recurring events  #Contributing  So far this is an individual project so please contact the author for any details regarding pull requests
+Currently this is an individual project so please contact the author for any details regarding pull requests

 # Authors
 Eshwar Manoharan